 After working hard on our core product, the Parashift Platform, over the last few months, which brings us a big step closer to autonomous document processing, we are now on the verge of the official release.
 But this release is actually just the beginning.
 There is still a lot to do!
 In this context, we are currently expanding our team significantly.
 So if you are looking for a new professional challenge or know someone who is, feel free to drop by here.
 But now back to the actual topic.
 The introduction of one of our newest employees – Pascal Weber.

 Hi Pascal, why don’t you tell us a little bit about yourself, what made you join Parashift and what you are doing here.

 I work as a frontend developer and joined Parashift this month (February 2021).
 I’ve heard some good things about the company, especially the vision and how the mindset of the people, no matter what age, seems to have stayed young, fresh, and open.
-I’m looking forward to helping shape the future and making a lasting impact with such cool people.
+I’m looking forward to helping shape the future and making a lasting impact with such cool people with the Parashift platform.